-If you want to read about this site – click here.
+If you want to read info about this website – click here.

 If you want to read about “Vern” – the owner of this site, read on…

-These are audio files (MP3) that you can listen to by clicking those links, or by right clicking and “save file as” or “save link as” to download it to your computer or other device.
+These are audio files (MP3) that you can listen to by clicking those links, or by right-clicking and “save file as” or “save link as” to download it to your computer or other devices.

 I meditated for about a year back in 1997-1998.
 I had read a book on Vipassana meditation by S.N.
 Goenka and found it to be filled with more than I thought was necessary.
 Initially, I was looking at meditation as a purely physical experience.
 I wanted a way to relax after days filled with stress at my job.
 I distilled the process of meditation down to just it’s bare-bones physical requirements.

 I had very few rules in mind as I sat down.
 I had no idea that it could lead to anything other than relaxation.
 I was doing it just to do it.
 The reward was basically just being able to sit in silence for twenty minutes a day – without having to think about anything else.
 It was like playing a game with my mind every day.
 It wasn’t “fun” per se, but it was interesting because gradually my mind started to change.